nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/design_security.md

 tags: [design]
 sidebar: foundations_sidebar
 permalink: design_security.html
-summary: "The security page shows how to establish initial security credentials (where necessary) with the a ITK3 Messaging Solution"
+summary: "The security page shows how to establish initial security credentials (where necessary) with the an ITK3 Messaging Solution"
 ---

 {% include important.html content="The ITK3 Messaging Solution security described in this section is not meant to be complete but a starting point to understand some design considerations to consider when implementing ITK3 Messaging Solutions." %}